-“Listen to your team,” said Donald Kelly, founder of sales training company The Sales Evangelist.
+As a leader, Donald Kelly, founder of sales training company The Sales Evangelist, understands how too many tools can have a negative impact on teams.
+He emphasizes having a regular communication cadence.
+“Listen to your team,” he said.
 “Sometimes leaders get in ‘shiny object’ mode.
 We see tools and we think it would be cool to use them, but our team may need to do things differently.”

 Using team feedback, update your running list of tech.
 At the end of the quarter, repeat the steps above.
 Take another look at your inventory and cut tools you don’t need, or consider an all-in-one solution.

-If you commit to regular reviews, you’ll avoid bloat and cut unnecessary expenses.
+If you commit to regular reviews, remove unnecessary single-function tools, and incorporate multifunction tools powered by AI, you’ll avoid bloat and cut unnecessary expenses.
 Even better, you’ll remove inefficiencies that take your sellers away from what they were hired to do: sell.